gooddata/gooddata-python-sdk/gooddata-api-client/docs/EntitiesApi.md

     # example passing only required values which don't have defaults set
     try:
+        # Post a new API token for the user
         api_response = api_instance.create_entity_api_tokens(user_id, json_api_api_token_in_document)
         pprint(api_response)
     except gooddata_api_client.ApiException as e: